What you need to do

 The Data Holdings tab should include information on all the data sources included in the project.
 This should include data requested from data custodians both national and international, even if only NHS Digital, or Public Health England datasets may fall within the scope of this application.
 Including the Data Sharing Agreement references relating to the various data flows would help you draft the requirements for data security, processing, and destruction.

 Systems and Software tab should include, by staff member within the project, a list of all the systems and software used in your research.
 For those wishing to be included in the University DSP Toolkit scope, you should only be using MSD IT High Compliance System.
-When requesting project space within the MSD IT High Compliance System, do note down your requirements for data destruction and encryption from the onset.
-Include the project roles assigned to the system, including privileges.

 Last but not least, the Incidents tab is an ongoing record of any data security incidents and near misses.
 For Personal data breaches, you are required to report this immediately to firstname.lastname@example.org, who are the authority for investigating and reporting data breaches on behalf of the University.
 For any security incidents, report to email@example.com and complete the asset register to investigate root cause and add mitigating controls to prevent recurrence as part of good practice in research.